Ida Wolden Bache: Deputy Governor of Norges Bank

 She became Deputy Governor in 2020 after her predecessor had lost his security clearance.

-During her spring speech in 2021, Bache expressed her doubt that cryptocurrency would replace the Norwegian krone.
-She notably said that: "If crypto is to replace the krone, the state must also make its payments and collections in a currency other than the krone".

-In November, she further expressed her doubts about cryptocurrency, calling it a "threat".
-She stated: "The prevalence and scope is currently quite modest in Norway, but we point to possible channels through which cryptocurrencies can have effects on the financial system and pose a threat to the financial system in the long run".
+During her spring speech in 2021, Bache expressed her doubt that cryptocurrency would replace the Norwegian krone: "If crypto is to replace the krone, the state must also make its payments and collections in a currency other than the krone".
+In November, she expressed doubts about cryptocurrency, calling it a "threat": "The prevalence and scope is currently quite modest in Norway, but we point to possible channels through which cryptocurrencies can have effects on the financial system and pose a threat to the financial system in the long run".

 Governor of Norges Bank

 In December 2021, she applied to become the next governor of the Norwegian central bank, with Jens Stoltenberg and her seen as the most prominent candidates for the post.
 Controversy was caused when NRK listed only parts of her CV during a broadcast.
 The state broadcaster later corrected their mistake, then listing the missing parts of her CV.

-To begin with, Bache did not get the position, but accepted to become the acting governor in the interim until Stoltenberg had finished his tenure as NATO Secretary-General.
+To begin with, Bache did not get the position, but accepted to become the acting governor in the interim until Stoltenberg had finished his tenure as Secretary General of NATO.
 However, on 24 March, following a NATO summit about the Russian invasion of Ukraine, Stoltenberg announced that he would continue as NATO Secretary-General for another year and that he would resign as the incoming governor.
 Bache was then nominated to fill the term that Stoltenberg was meant to take on.
 She was formally appointed to the position on 1 April at the Council of State.

 The same day as her appointment, Bache announced that Norges Bank would raise interest rates, stating: "As we now assess the outlook and the risk picture, the key policy rate will most likely be raised further in June".

+In November 2023 she asked Norwegian government to be able to invest in private equity, obtaining no formal response so far from it.